Plumsail/documents-docs/source/user-guide/processes/examples/create-word-and-pdf-documents-from-jotform-zapier.rst

 New submission in JotForm
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 We need to start the Zap everytime somebody submits our JotForm.
-For that, search for *JotForm* in Zapier and select *New submission in JotFotm* as a trigger.
+For that, search for *JotForm* in Zapier and select *New submission in JotForm* as a trigger.

 If this is your first Zap with JotForm, on this step, sign in to your JotForm Account from Zapier to use your forms inside Zaps.